 If you’ve ever remotely considered getting into swinging — with your spouse, significant other or just that cool friend with benefits — there are a few things you should know before you dive in.
 Below, four women get real about what their own swinging experiences were really like.
+Remember that before you take the plunge on some new sexual activity, you and your partner want to talk things out and make sure you both feel emotionally and physically safe to move forward!

 Nicole has been with her husband for 18 years and they’ve been swinging for 17.